-Trauma can encompass many different situations including abuse, neglect, accident, loss, or natural events.
+Trauma can encompass many different situations including abuse, neglect, accident, loss, or natural disasters.
 One’s reaction to trauma is subjective and based largely on personal experience.
 What might be traumatic to one person may not be at all distressing to another.
 This has to do largely with an individual’s unique experiences, personalities, and mechanisms for coping.

 A situation is not classified as traumatic if a person can effectively cope so that it is not deemed as threatening.
 Trauma therapy is a type of treatment that assists people in overcoming traumatic episodes.
 It is geared to help when one’s capacity to cope is besieged by terror and dread.